Dynamo Dresden: Early years (1950–1954)

 SV Deutsche Volkzpolizei Dresden was originally founded as SG Volkspolizei Dresden in 1948.
 The head of the Volkspolizei Kurt Fischer ordered the founding of a central sports association for all sports communities of the Volkspolizei around East Germany on 20 June 1950.
 The new sports association was named SV Deutsche Volkspolizei.
 SG Volkspolizei Dresden was thus incorporated into the new sports association and renamed SV Deutsche Volkspolizei Dresden.
 The order from Fischer also contained the passage that the best football players in the sports communities of the Volkspolizei should be concentrated in the now first-tier SV Deutsche Volkspolizei Dresden.

 The 40 best players of the various Volkspolizei teams in East Germany were then brought together for a training session in Forst in July 1950.
 Coaches Fritz Sack and Paul Döring picked out 17 players from 11 different cities who were delegated to Dresden to form the team.
 (Note: East German football weekly Die neue Fußballwoche wrote on 8 August 1950 that 22 candidates for a place in the squad of SV Deutsche Volkszpolizei Dresden had been on a training camp in Forst for around three weeks.)
 SV Deutsche Volkspolizei Potsdam lost its five top performers to Dresden, including Herbert Schoen, Johannes Matzen and Günter Schröter, and was severely weakened.
-SV Deutsche Volkspolizei Dresden quickly established itself as a force in East German football.
-The team won its first title in the 1951–52 FDGB-Pokal.
+SV Deutsche Volkspolizei Dresden quickly established itself as a force in East German football, finishing in fourth place in its first season of the DDR-Oberliga.
+The team then won its first title in the 1951–52 FDGB-Pokal.

 The new sports association SV Dynamo was founded on 27 March 1953.
-SV Dynamo was formed from SV Deutsche Volkspolizei and the sports communities of the Secretariat of State Security, commonly known as the Stasi.
+SV Dynamo was formed from SV Deutsche Volkspolizei and the sports communities of the Ministry of State Security, commonly known as the Stasi.
 The president of SV Dynamo was Erich Mielke, at the time deputy head of the Stasi.
 SV Deutsche Volkspolizei was incorporated into SV Dynamo and reformed as Dynamo Dresden on 12 April 1953.
 The official founding date of Dynamo Dresden has since been 12 April 1953.
 Shortly after this, the club claimed its first league title.

 However, success proved to be the club's undoing.
 The team Dynamo Dresden was relocated to Berlin in November 1954 to play for the new sports club SC Dynamo Berlin in the DDR-Oberliga.
 The remainder of Dynamo Dresden was left to regroup in the second-tier DDR-Liga, taking over the place in the DDR-Liga, as well as points and goals, from dissolved SC DHFK Leipzig.
 Political factors and pressure from Erich Mielke were probably the main reasons behind the relocation of Dynamo Dresden to Berlin.
 The relocation was meant to provide the capital with a competitive team that could rival Hertha BSC, Blau-Weiß 1890 Berlin and Tennis Borussia Berlin, which were still popular in East Berlin and drew football fans to West Berlin.